twindb/backup/README.rst

 Configuration
 ~~~~~~~~~~~~~
 Configuration is stored in ``/etc/twindb/twindb-backup.cfg``.
-See http://twindb-backup.readthedocs.io/en/develop/usage.html for more details
+See http://twindb-backup.readthedocs.io/en/master/usage.html for more details.

 Credits
 -------